saleor/saleor-docs/docs/dashboard/orders.md

 After operation is finished, order status should be _unfulfilled_.
 Keep in mind that staff might change the order value before it's confirmed by manipulating the order lines.
 If such case happens, then after the confirmation, charged amount can be:
-- higher than order total - staff should perform [miscellaneous refund](#how-to-refund-an-order) for the amount that was overpaid.
+- Higher than order total - staff should perform [miscellaneous refund](#how-to-refund-an-order) for the amount that was overpaid.
-- lower than order total - staff should decide with the customer how to handle the outstanding balance.
+- Lower than order total - staff should decide with the customer how to handle the outstanding balance.

 ![Order confirm](screenshots/order-confirm.jpeg)